Yellowstone Hiking Guides

 Ability to follow directions (and the YHG program)

-Ability to hike at high elevation (3-5 days/week, depending on your schedule)
+Ability to hike at high elevation (3-5 days/week)

 Clean driving record